UPDATED: APRIL 27, 2023 | 2 MIN READ

-It can take anywhere from several hours to several months, depending on how complex the situation is.
+It can take anywhere from several hours to several months, depending on the situation’s complexity.
 Usually, the insurance company will either send you a check or pay for repairs directly to the auto shop.

 Can I choose where to get my car repaired?

 Most of the time, your insurance provider will give you a list of their preferred repair companies.
 However, you’re not obliged to use any of the preferred shops.
-You can go to your auto repair shop, but be aware that if the cost exceeds the estimate provided by the insurance adjuster or their preferred shops, you may have to pay the difference.
+You can go to your auto repair shop, but be aware that you may have to pay the difference if the cost exceeds the estimate provided by the insurance adjuster or their preferred shops.

 When shouldn’t I file a car insurance claim?

-If nobody was injured, and the damage caused was only minor, it might be more beneficial to settle out of pocket.
-When you file a claim, your insurance will likely increase for the next three to five years, so it might work out cheaper to handle things without getting the insurance company involved.
+If nobody was injured, and the damage caused was only minor, settling out of pocket might be more beneficial.
+When you file a claim, your insurance will likely increase for the next three to five years, so handling things might work out cheaper without the insurance company involved.